jetfirephp/routing/readme.md

         'app/Blocks/UserBlock/' => 'app\Middleware\User',
     ],

-	// class middleware are called when the mvc router match one of the following controller 'class_middleware' => [
+	// class middleware are called when the controller router match one of the following controller 'class_middleware' => [
     	// You define here for each controller the middleware class to be called 'app/Blocks/PublicBlock/Controllers/HomeController' => 'app\Middleware\Home',